 This happens because at some moment of time the snail stopped growing (the change of habitat, lack of food, change of water parameters) and once all became ok the snail recovered the previous state of its shell.
 But the marks were left on the shell.
 It’s ok, the main thing now is to further provide the snail with good living conditions.

 My apple snails shell is cracked.
 Why so?

-Apple snail empty shell in a tank – has somone eaten it?
+Empty apple shell in a tank – has someone eaten it?

 Can apple snails live in ponds?

-My apple snails aren’t active, they often stay eithout any movements.
-I feed them well, the living conditions are good.
+My apple snails aren’t active, they often stay without any movements.
+I feed them well, the living conditions are good

 My apple snail has risen to water surface and swims there?
 Is it dead?

 It’s not for sure, since as it was mentioned above, the snails are lazy enough and because of the fact that they breathe with air which they pump up under their shell, it means that it’s quite possible that they can rise up to the water surface.
 It’s easy to see if something is wrong with the apple snail – take it out of the water and if it quickly closes the shell, then it’s quite fine.
 If the snail is dead, its muscles get relaxed and the snail doesn’t move.